Mission and Student Outcomes

 - Student/graduates will implement appropriate physical therapy treatments based on the plan of care established by a licensed physical therapist.

-- Students/graduates will understand the role of the physical therapist assistant and work in a manner consistent with their state practice act and APTA’s Standards of Ethical Conduct for the Physical Therapist Assistant.
+- Students/graduates will act in a manner consistent with their state practice act and APTA’s Standards of Ethical Conduct for the Physical Therapist Assistant.

 - Graduates will pass the national physical therapist assistant licensure exam.